 We consider Ringkjøbing's liquidity to be adequate compared with its lending-driven business model, as well as its large and stable deposit base.
 This view is reflected in our assigned baa2 score for Liquid Resources, which also takes into account that some of the bank's financial securities are pledged for clearing and other purposes.
-As of end-2018, liquid banking assets accounted for around 22% of assets and the bank reported an adequate liquidity coverage ratio of 183% (2017: 193%) over the same period.
+As of end-June 2019, liquid banking assets accounted for around 25% of assets, and the bank reported a liquidity coverage ratio of 214% (2018: 183%) over the same period.
 Ringkjøbing's liquidity coverage ratio is comfortably above the 100% minimum requirement, set by the Danish FSA.